Herzel Yankel Tsam

-Herzel Yankel Tsam (Герцель Янкелевич Цам, Gertsel Yankelevich Tsam; 1835–1915) was a Jewish cantonist in the Russian Empire, one of only nine Jewish officers in the Tsarist army in the 19th century who didn't convert to Christianity.
+Herzel Yankel Tsam (Герцель Янкелевич Цам, Gertsel Yankelevich Tsam; 1835–1915) was a Jewish military officer in the Russian Empire, one of only nine Jewish officers in the Russian army in the 19th century who didn't convert to Christianity.

-Drafted as a 17-year-old Cantonist, Tsam served in Tomsk, Siberia.
+Drafted as a 17-year-old cantonist, Tsam served in Tomsk, Siberia.
 Tsam became an officer in 1873 (his fellow officers attested to his qualities in the promotion petitions) and, after forty-one years of service, he was retired with a rank and pension of captain.
-The promotion was granted on the day of his retirement, so he would have the pension, but wouldn't be able to serve as a colonel.
+The promotion was granted on the day of his retirement, so he would have the pension, but wouldn't be able to serve as a captain.
 An able commander and administrator, he turned one of the worst companies of his regiment into one of the best.

-After retirement, Tsam took an active part in the Jewish community of Tomsk.
+After retirement, Tsam took an active part in the Jewish community of Tomsk..